 Class Orientation Meetings

 If you are an enrolled student, you must attend one of the following EMT Class Orientation Meetings.

 This meeting will cover immunization requirements and procedures for completing the required drug screening and criminal background check.
 Without a complete immunization record and a completed and passed drug screen and criminal background check, students will not be allowed to enroll in the EMT program.

 Clinical Orientation Meetings

-If you are enrolled in the Spring 2015 EMT program, you must also attend one of the following EMT Clinical Orientation Meetings.
+If you are enrolled in the Summer 2015 EMT program, you must also attend one of the following EMT Clinical Orientation Meetings.